christiansicari/nextcloud-mail2deck/README.md

 # Nextcloud mail2deck Python version
 Acknowledgments: https://github.com/newroco/mail2deck

-This script allows fetching emails from a mail client and save them as cards in Nextcloud Deck App
+This script allows fetching emails from a mail client and save them as cards in Nextcloud Deck App, eventually assigning the card to the proper users
  ## Requirements
 *  Python 3.9+
 * Nextcloud and Deck APP installed